Do you want to get rid of that dreaded belly fat?

 For a sustainable and “healthier” approach, the trick is to not go too low with your calories.

-The best option would probably be to eat a moderate amount of fewer calories and to do a moderate amount of more physical activity.
+The best option will in most cases be consuming a moderate amount of fewer calories and to do a moderate amount of physical activity.

 But My Belly Fat Is Just Not Going Away!

 If you already have lost a great deal of fat and wondering why you still carry a lot of fat around your midsection, then the answer is most likely:

 What I dare say is probably not the reason:

 Probably not because you have been eating a lot of “wrong” foods

 Probably not because your hormones are out of whack.

 Or because you have been doing the wrong exercises.

 In general, you need a relatively low body fat percentage before the fat is stripped away from your belly.